 The Reynolds Homestead will be closed until further notice.
 The Steger Center in Switzerland is closed.

-The Virginia Tech Richmond Center will be closed until further notice.
+The Virginia Tech Richmond Center is closed to the public.

 The Newport News and Virginia Beach centers are closed until further notice.

 The Virginia Tech Southwest Center is closed until further notice.

 When a situation arises in which the university determines that immediate action is required, a campus-wide VT Alert is issued.
 VT Alerts allow students, faculty, and staff who subscribe to the system to receive urgent notifications by a phone message, text message, and/or desktop alert.